pat-jj/s3/README.md

 ### Customized Data?
 If you want to test s3 on your own corpus/dataset, you can refer to this commit to see what you need to do to build your own pipeline: [commit 8420538](https://github.com/pat-jj/s3/commit/8420538836febbe59d5bcbe41187f16908c9c36c)

-### Reproduce Results?
+### Reproducing Results?
-There're several developers who have successfully reproduced our results.
-Feel free to open an issue if you have any questions or encounter any problems.
-We are happy to provide hand-on guide like [this](https://github.com/pat-jj/s3/issues/20).
+Several developers have already reproduced our results successfully.
+If you have questions or run into issues, feel free to [open an issue](https://github.com/pat-jj/s3/issues) — we’re happy to provide hands-on guidance (see [this example](https://github.com/pat-jj/s3/issues/20)).

+Although reproducing the model yourself is straightforward — and we actually **recommend training from scratch**, since evaluation is often much more time-consuming than training — we also provide a reference checkpoint: [s3-8-3-3-20steps](https://huggingface.co/pat-jj/s3-8-3-3-20steps), trained in about one hour.

 ## Acknowledgement